-The consolidated financial statements include the financial statements of all our subsidiaries and our VIE, from the dates they were acquired or incorporated.
-All intercompany balances and transactions have been eliminated upon consolidation.
+The consolidated financial statements include the financial statements of all our majority-owned subsidiaries and those VIEs of which we are the primary beneficiary, from the dates they were acquired or incorporated.
+All intercompany balances and transactions have been eliminated in consolidation.